Pinoy Big Brother: All In: Promotion

 In April 2014, promotional teasers were aired.
 The first teaser was an audition video of Kim Chiu, the franchise's first teen winner.
 Another teaser was aired about the love story of Melai Cantiveros and Jason Francisco who became lovers inside the show and were now married.
 A grand mini reunion, attended by some of the former housemates of the Regular, Celebrity and Teen Seasons and hosts of the show, was also held at ASAP 19 on April 20.

 Scheduling

 In an interview aired February 10, 2014, on Banana Nite, Toni Gonzaga confirmed that the show will return in March 2014.
 It was later moved on April 27, 2014.
 The show will occupy the vacated timeslot of The Biggest Loser Pinoy Edition: Doubles.
-The show's companion show, Pinoy Big Brother: All In Über, will be aired weekdays as part of the Kapamilya Gold block.
+The show's companion show, Pinoy Big Brother: All In Über, was aired weekdays as part of the Kapamilya Gold block.

 As part of the franchise, this season introduced an online companion show.
 An online discussion called "Twitter Hangout" on Twitter every Thursdays, starting on March 27, 2014, was also introduced.
 Every Thursday night in the online Twitter discussion, Business Unit head of the franchise Lauren Dyogi, the hosts, and former housemates will answer the questions of the netizens.

+The show aired at 10:15 p.m.
+(PST) every Mondays to Fridays; 9:30 p.m.
+(PST) every Saturdays; and 9:45 p.m.
+(PST) every Sundays.